Sessions

 Listing and resuming

-The clients refresh their view of live sessions by calling session/list on each connected node.
-The CLI does this on first connect, when you open the Nodes window (Ctrl+L), and ~1.5s after a node reset; the web UI does it when a node card mounts and again whenever the node reports a new last_update.
-Any server-side sessions the client hadn't yet seen — for example a session left alive across a CLI restart — are merged into the local sessions list and become resumable.
+The TUI refreshes its view of live sessions by calling session/list on each connected node.
+It does this on first connect, when you open the Nodes window (Ctrl+L), and ~1.5s after a node reset.
+Any server-side sessions the TUI hadn't yet seen — for example a session left alive across a TUI restart — are merged into the local sessions list and become resumable.

 In the TUI